mta-tech/orbit-setup-script/README.md

 - `--db-user`: Database username
 - `--db-password`: Database password

+### Agent Configuration (Optional)
+- `--agent-name`: Name of the agent
+- `--agent-description`: Description of the agent
+- `--jwt-token`: JWT token for authentication

 ### Geolocation Arguments (Optional)
-- `--fact-table`: Name of the source fact table containing location data
+- `--source_table`: Name of the source table containing location data
 - `--province-col`: Column name for province in fact table
 - `--city-col`: Column name for city in fact table
 - `--district-col`: Column name for district in fact table